jbcodeforce/eda-studies/docs/event-storming/index.md

 In this step, you retell the story by talking about how to relate events to particular personas.
 A member of the team (often the facilitator, but others can do this as well)  acts this out by taking on the perspective of a persona in the domain, such as a "manufacturer" who wants to ship a widget to a customer, and asking which events follow which other events.
 Start at the beginning of that persona's interaction and ask "what happens next?".
 Pick up and rearrange the events that the team storms.
 If you discover events that are duplicates, take those off the board.
 If events are in the wrong order, move them into the right order.

 When some parts are unclear, add questions or comments by using the red stickies..
 Red stickies indicate that the team needs to follow up and clarify issues later.
 Likewise you want to use this time to document assumptions on the definition stickies.
 This is also a good time to rephrase events as you proceed through the story.
-Sometimes you need to rephrase an event description by putting the verbing in past tense, or adjusting the terms that are used to relate clearly to other identified events.
+Sometimes you need to rephrase an event description by putting the verbs in past tense, or adjusting the terms that are used to relate clearly to other identified events.
 In this step you focus on the mainline "happy" end-to-end path to avoid getting bogged down in details of exceptions and error handling.
 Exceptions can be added later